GoodDay360/Tempest-Launcher/README.md

 - **Elytra off**<br /><br /><img src="https://i.imgur.com/y2VGLdP.png">
 - **Elytra on**<br /><br /><img src="https://i.imgur.com/O05TjVz.png">
 # Please read
-- Keep it in mind that this launcher is unstable.
+- Keep in mind that this launcher is unstable.
 If you found any unexpected error/bugs, please report it at [Issues](https://github.com/GoodDay360/Tempest-Launccher/issues).
 - This program certification isn't fully associated with window yet, so Window Defender/Antivirus might delete the file.
 Turn off Window Defender/Antivirus if the program isn't working or you can add Tempest Launcher to Window Defender [Exclusions](https://github.com/GoodDay360/Tempest-Launcher/wiki/Tempest-Launcher-Wiki#add-tempest-launcher-to-window-defender-exclusions).
 # This project is possible thanks to